Equity, Diversity, and Inclusion in EngSci

 History of Equity, Diversity, and Inclusion in U of T Engineering

-Today, U of T Engineering is represented by a highly diverse student body, but this wasn’t always the case.
+Today, U of T Engineering is represented by a diverse student body, but this wasn’t always the case.

 Engineering has exclusionary origins.
 Historically, the engineering profession was primarily open to white males in the middle or upper class.
 The term “engineer” actually has origins in the military, which was, of course, a very male-dominated domain.

 As social norms changed, so did engineering schools in Canada, albeit slowly.
 The first woman to graduate with an engineering degree from U of T was Elsie Gregory MacGill in 1927.
 Our Faculty’s first female permanent academic staff was Marion Bassett in 1958.
 Students and academics from racial and ethnic minority groups also started to enter the profession.
-Since then, we have made great progress towards gender equity and greater representation of many cultures and minority groups.
+Since then, we have made progress towards gender equity and greater representation of many cultures and minority groups.
 Our first-year class is now approximately 40% women.
-It is also culturally and ethnically diverse with about a third of students coming from outside of Canada.
+It’s also culturally and ethnically diverse with about a third of students coming from outside of Canada.

 Photograph of the past Cannon Guard [Source]

-Historically, the engineering profession was male-dominated.
+Historically, the engineering profession was male dominated.

 Women in the School of Practical Science [Source]